 Worship in St Andrews

-For information about getting married in the University chapels, please take a look at the weddings pages.
+For information about getting married in the University chapels, please take a look at the weddings webpages.

 Worship in St Salvator's Chapel

-St Salvator's Chapel is open for general access Monday to Saturday 9am to 5pm via the cloister entrance.
-Sundays outside term time only, 9am - 5pm.
-There may be times during these periods when the chapel not accessible due to chapel bookings as such we recommend you check with the Chaplaincy office if you wish to visit the chapel on a particular date and time.
+St Salvator's Chapel is open for general access from Monday to Saturday between 9am and 5pm through the cloister entrance, and Sundays only outside term time, from 9am to 5pm.
+There may be times during these periods when the chapel is not accessible due to chapel bookings and we recommend you check with the Chaplaincy office if you wish to visit the chapel on a particular date and time.

 Worship in St Leonard's Chapel